 - The wider community

-It’s easy to see how those would have varied, sometimes even conflicting, sets of requirements.
-But how do you go about finding out what each of those groups needs and wants from their employer?
-A company-wide staff survey was used by The Said Business School, which allowed the organisation to truly focus on bringing to life its employees’ vision of what constitutes a great place to work.
+It’s easy to see how each group would have varied, sometimes even conflicting, sets of requirements.
+But how do you go about finding out what each of these groups needs and wants from their employer?
+A great example is The Said Business School, whose HR team conducted a company-wide staff survey, which allowed the organisation to truly understand its employees’ views of what constitutes a great place to work.

-Determining how you will measure the success of your talent management strategy is one of the first things to lay down.
-So before you get going, ask yourself: ‘How will we know it worked?’
-Are you looking for a lower turnaround rate?
+Before setting anything in motion, it’s important to determine how you will measure the success of your talent management strategy.
+Before you get going, ask yourself: ‘How will we know it worked?’
+Are you hoping to see lower churn rates?
 Or better retention amongst new starters?
 How can you measure staff wellbeing?
-Because putting down measurable goals should be one of the first steps you take when considering a revamp of your talent management efforts.
-Whilst this may sound obvious, facing the results of your hard work can sometimes be difficult to do.
-But no talent management strategy can be effective without regular review points and adjustments along the way, even if it means you got it wrong to start with.
-The important thing is to just keep going and adapt along the way, based on the data and insight gathered.
+Establishing measurable goals should be one of the first steps when considering a revamp of your talent management approach.
+No talent management initiative can be effective without regular review points and small, incremental adjustments along the way.

-Now that the foundations are set, you should be in a clear position to start your journey; with an established start point, finish line and several checkpoints along the way.
-Here, the real work begins: mapping out the route to get to your goal.
-And it’s your queue to get creative and find new ways to get and keep amazing people.
+Now that the foundations are set, you should be in a great position to start your journey.
+Now, all that’s left is to find the best way to reach your goal.
+Don’t hesitate to be creative, and find new innovative methods to attract great people, and keep great people.
 Because when it comes to talent management, life is too short for beige.

-It’s not to say you’re on your own.
-For those looking for guidance, there are established building blocks in the Let’s Talk Talent framework, designed to help you customise your strategy for impactful results in each of the areas of the talent management umbrella, including:
+For those looking for guidance, there are established building blocks in the Let’s Talk Talent framework.
+This framework was designed to help you make your strategy your own, and cover each area of talent management, including:

 - Employer value proposition